bcharlier/HMMA238/Projects/Project_matrix_diago.md

 ## Rotation and diagonalization for symmetric matrices

 In this section you have to implement the Jacobi algorithm to diagonalize a symmetric matrix.
-The details is provided here: <https://en.wikipedia.org/wiki/Jacobi_eigenvalue_algorithm>.
+The details are provided here: <https://en.wikipedia.org/wiki/Jacobi_eigenvalue_algorithm>.

 You will illustrate your algorithm by proposing a video that illustrate on a `20 x 20` matrix the evolution of the algorithm on a random symmetric matrix (explain how you propose to randomly sample symmetric matrices).